 Hailed by the Washington Post as a young artist with “boundless potential” who can “already hold his own with the best,” pianist Aristo Sham has dazzled audiences on five continents in countries ranging from Singapore and Argentina to Slovenia, Morocco, and throughout the United States.

-He recently performed as soloist with the Hong Kong Philharmonic Orchestra conducted by Edo de Waart, the London Symphony Orchestra with Sir Simon Rattle, the English Chamber Orchestra under Raymond Leppard, the Lausanne Chamber Orchestra, and the Minnesota Orchestra.
+Mr. Sham has performed as soloist with the Hong Kong Philharmonic Orchestra conducted by Edo de Waart, the London Symphony Orchestra with Sir Simon Rattle, the English Chamber Orchestra under Raymond Leppard, the Lausanne Chamber Orchestra, and the Minnesota Orchestra.
 In addition, he has given recitals for the Dame Myra Hess Memorial Concerts in Chicago and the Salle Cortot in Paris, and performed for royalty and dignitaries such as Prince Charles, the Queen of Belgium, and ex-President Hu of China.

 He also won First Prize at the 2019 Alessandro Casagrande International Piano Competition in Italy, the Silver Medal at the 2018 Gina Bachauer International Artists Piano Competition, First Prize at the 2018 Charles Wadsworth International Piano Competition, First Prize and the Barenreiter Urtext Special Prize at Germany’s Ettlingen International Piano Competition, First Prize at the New York International Piano Competition, and top prizes at the Viseu (Portugal), Wideman, PianoArts, Clara Haskil, Saint-Priest and Viotti Piano Competitions, as well as the Verbier Festival in Switzerland.
 Last season, he appeared at the Festivals of Tippet Rise, Bravo!
 Vail, Glafsfjordens (Sweden), and the International Chopin Piano Festival in Duszniki-Zdroj, Poland.

-A native of Hong Kong, Aristo Sham is currently completing a joint program of Harvard University and the New England Conservatory.
-Harvard granted him a B.A. in Economics with a minor in French in 2019, and he will earn an M.Mus. in Piano Performance from the New England Conservatory in 2020.
-He also travels to Sweden, where he serves as Artist-in-Residence at the Ingesund School of Music, and has attended the Harrow School in the United Kingdom and the Hong Kong Academy of Performing Arts.
-In his free time, Mr. Sham enjoys travelling, languages, gastronomy and oenology.
+A native of Hong Kong, Aristo completed a joint program of Harvard University and the New England Conservatory.
+Harvard granted him a Bachelor of Arts in Economics with a minor in French in 2019, and a Master of Music in Piano Performance from the New England Conservatory in 2020.
+He currently resides in Sweden, where he serves as Artist-in-Residence at the Ingesund School of Music.
+Mr Sham has also attended the Harrow School in the United Kingdom and the Hong Kong Academy of Performing Arts.
+In his free time, Mr. Sham enjoys traveling, languages, gastronomy, and oenology.

 YCA represents pianist Aristo Sham for worldwide engagements.
 Please contact us for more information.